 A Bass Coast COVID-19 Response and Recovery Group has been established to help guide, support and advocate for Bass Coast through the COVID-19 pandemic.
 To contact this Group, call (03) 5671 2211 or email email@example.com

-It's important to look after our mental health during the COVID-19 pandemic, and normal to feel stressed and anxious during uncertain times.
+It's important to look after our mental health during the COVID-19 pandemic, and normal to feel stressed, anxious and overwhelmed during uncertain times.
 Sharing how you feel with someone can help.
-Here are some different ways you can seek help:
+Here are some different ways you can seek support:

-- Contact your local GP and let them know you're mental health is not 100%.
-They will be able to provide you with an appropriate referral.
+- Contact your local GP and let them know how you're feeling.
+They will be able to provide you with advice and provide you with an appropriate referral if required.

 - Beyond Blue offer practical advice and resources.
 The Beyond Blue Support Service offers short term counselling and referrals by phone and webchat on 1300 224 636.
 There's also a COVID-19 Beyond Blue web page.